-To open the left hand rear door, pull the exterior handle.
+To open the left hand rear door pull the outside handle.

 The door is opened from inside the vehicle by pressing down the interior handle.

 The right hand rear door is released using the lever.

 The rear lights may be obscured if the rear doors are open and the vehicle is parked on the roadside.